Deriving the PEE proposal from the Locking bit thread configuration: Introduction

-The structure of this paper is as follows: in section \ref{sec2}, we clarify our motivation and explicitly identify the PEE as the flux of the component flow in a locking bit thread configuration.
-In section \ref{sec3}, we firstly derive the PEE proposal in the case that the subsystem is divided into three parts, based on the locking theorem of bit threads.
-With this understanding, we then explain the interesting coincidence between the so-called balanced partial entanglement (BPE) and the entanglement of purification (EoP).
-In section \ref{sec4}, we further derive the PEE proposal in the multipartite situations from the picture of bit threads, which results in the conceptual discussion on bit threads and the PEE.
+The structure of this paper is as follows: In section \ref{sec2}, we review the background knowledge about bit threads and locking thread configurations.
+We first review the basic concepts of bit threads in section \ref{subsec2.1}, then in section \ref{subsec2.2} we review a latest technical development of bit threads, namely the locking program of bit threads, contributed by the recent paper~\cite{Headrick:2020gyq}.
+In particular, the latter part is the preparatory knowledge on which our study intimately relies, and we summarize all the existence theorems for locking thread configurations that will be used in this paper for convenience.
+Section \ref{sec3} is the central part of our work.
+In section \ref{subsec3.1}, we clarify our motivation and explicitly identify the PEE as the flux of the component flow in a locking bit thread configuration.
+In section \ref{subsec3.2}, we derive the PEE proposal in the case that the subsystem is divided into three parts, based on the locking theorem of bit threads.
+With this understanding, we then explain the interesting coincidence between the so-called balanced partial entanglement (BPE) and the entanglement of purification (EoP) in section \ref{subsec3.3}.
+In section \ref{sec4}, we further derive the PEE proposal in the multipartite situations from the picture of bit threads, which results in a conceptual discussion of bit threads and the PEE.
+More specifically, in section \ref{subsec4.1}, we construct a concrete locking scheme to show that it is possible to lock enough RT surfaces to have a full rank system of equations between the entanglement entropies of these surfaces and components of the multiflow which connect different regions.
+Then in section~\ref{subsec4.2}, we discuss the limitations of the locking ability of bit threads at the current stage and the possible solution to this issue.
 The conclusion and discussion are given in section \ref{sec5}.